regency-words

 Portmanteau a large two-sided trunk or suitcase

-Prince Regent A Prince who rules in place of an incapacitated father.
-In this case Prince George IV rules because his father, George III, had a debilitating mentally illness.
+Prince Regent A prince who rules in place of an incapacitated father.
+In this case Prince George rules because his father, King George, had a debilitating mentally illness.

 puffed off when a young lady is married off, much to her mama’s delight.